supposedly/joffrey/README.md

 to (by pure coincidence) share a number of features with ergo -- but it's currently looking for maintainers and does depend on argparse underneath (which I'm trying my best to get away from), so I'd say we're good.

-Ergo, by the way, is still early in alpha.
-If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else; docopt, for example, is superb, and Fire's no-assembly-required philosophy is quite fun in its own right.
+Ergo, by the way, is still an experiment.
+If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else -- [here's a list](https://gist.github.com/eltrhn/01224262b816df21b601ab0784d5f999) of alternatives to check out!
-I also, in full disclosure, don't too much enjoy the design of a lot of current argparse-like solutions (really, most of them except docopt).
-As such, in addition to aiding in the creation of such interdependent systems as mentioned above, ergo's also my shot at making something that's just enjoyable to work with.
-Time will have to tell whether it succeeds!

 [](#separator-for-pypi)